tytso/xfstests-bld/Documentation/gce-xfstests.md

   * Optional string.
 If specified as a non-empty string, the LTM instance will preserve VMs that are presumed to have wedged/timed out rather than deleting the VM.
+* GIT_REPO
+  * Optional git repo url.
+If specified, all kernel building requests will use this repo be default.
+It can be overridden by command line argument `--repo`.

 An example ~/.config/gce-xfstests might look like this: